-Delivering on the Paris Promises: Combating Climate Change and Protecting Rights
+Delivering on the Paris Promises: Combating Climate Change while Protecting Rights

-This report, Delivering on the Paris Promises: Combating Climate Change while Protecting Rights [Spanish], focuses on recommendations for the negotiations of the Paris Rule Book.
+This report focuses on recommendations for the negotiations of the Paris Rule Book.
 Notably, on the principles reaffirmed by the Paris Agreement: human rights, rights of indigenous people, public participation, gender equality, food security, just transition and ecosystem integrity.
 As well as integrating these principles in key aspects of the implementation of the Paris Agreement.

 The adoption and the rapid entry into force of the Paris Agreement constituted a significant step towards a global response to the climate crisis.
 The Paris Agreement establishes the first international framework that commits states to take steps to keep temperature increase below 1.5ºC, under which all states have agreed to take climate action on the basis of equity.